GiantPay/GiantCore/doc/masternode-budget.md

 Get paid
 ------------------------

-When block `1000000` is reached you'll receive a payment for `1200` GIANT.
+When block `1000000` is reached you'll receive a payment for `1200` GIC.

 RPC Commands